christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Post-data
 ---------
 Some turbo chunks have additional bytes just after the data section and they are not checksums.
 Sometimes they are just padding bytes.
-Sometimes they can be used to detect when the data chunk finished, which is useful in those cases different loaders use a similar data structure, but just one has got those additional bytes (example: TDI F2 and TDI F1).
+Sometimes they can be used to detect when the data chunk finished, which is useful in those cases different loaders use a similar data structure, but just one has got those additional bytes (example: "TDI F1" and "TDI F2").

 Trailer
 -------